labex-labs/open-source-labs/git/30-seconds-of-git/challenge-purge-file/step1.md

 To complete this experiment, you will use the Git repository `git-playground` from your GitHub account, which comes from a fork of `https://github.com/labex-labs/git-playground.git`.This repository contains a file named `file1.txt` that should never have been committed.Please purge `file1.txt` from the repository's history.

-1. Clone the repository to your local machine from `git clone https://github.com/your-username/git-playground`.
+1. Clone the repository to your local machine from `https://github.com/your-username/git-playground`.
 2. Navigate to the repository's directory.
 3. Delete the file from the repository's index.
 4. Rewrite the repository's history, removing all instances of `file1.txt`.